Kōtarō Uchino: University of Tsukuba

 Uchino committed to study at the University of Tsukuba ahead of the 2023 season, and he immediately had an impact on the school's football team, scoring seven goals in his first six games.
 For his goal-scoring exploits, he was compared to both Shuhei Akasaki, who held the record for most goals as a university freshman with thirteen, as well as former University of Tsukuba alumni Kaoru Mitoma, who had also made a name for himself in Japan for his performances at university level.
 He scored in Tsukuba's 3–2 away loss to Briobecca Urayasu in the Emperor's Cup.

 On 2024, he was the top scorer for his university at the Kanto University Football League, and joint-third overall, scoring 11 goals in 19 appearances.
 He scored the lone goal to tie the match for Tsukuba against the 2024 J1 League leaders at the time, Machida Zelvia.
 After the 1–1 draw at regulation time, Tsukuba was able to earn a giant-killing win on penalty shoot-out by 4–2, in which Uchino converted his penalty.

 Brøndby

-On 23 June 2025, Brøndby IF announced that Uchino would join from the University of Tsukuba on a contract running until June 2029, following a spring trial with the Danish Superliga club.
+On 23 June 2025, Brøndby IF announced that Uchino would join from the University of Tsukuba on a contract running until June 2029, following a ten-day trial with the Danish Superliga club in March.
+Football director Benjamin Schmedes described him as "one of Japan's greatest talents of his generation" with "unique individual qualities as a striker" and a "strong will to develop".
+He joined the squad in early July and made an immediate impression, scoring both goals in a 2–1 pre-season friendly victory over Vejle on 5 July—the first a header from a Nicolai Vallys cross, the second a struck finish from the edge of the area.

-On 21 July 2025, he made his competitive debut, replacing Clement Bischoff midway through a 3–0 league win, becoming the second Japanese player to appear for Brøndby's first team.
+On 21 July 2025, Uchino made his competitive debut, coming on as a substitute for Clement Bischoff in a 3–0 Superliga opening-round victory over Silkeborg, becoming the second Japanese player to appear for Brøndby's first team after Yuito Suzuki.
+His appearances became increasingly limited after Steve Cooper was appointed head coach in September 2025, and by February 2026 Uchino was being left out of match squads entirely.

+Loan to Vissel Kobe

+Having made ten appearances across all competitions without scoring in the league, Brøndby announced on 5 March 2026 that Uchino would join Vissel Kobe on loan until 30 June, with no purchase option included in the agreement.
+Schmedes said the "path to playing time here in Brøndby is a little too long" and that Uchino would return to the club in the summer with three years remaining on his contract.

+Loan to Mito HollyHock

+On 19 June 2026, Uchino joined newly promoted J1 League club Mito HollyHock on a season-long loan.